What you will get from this article:

 At this point, some people might say it’s time to quit.
 Why should they keep going if they’ll never make any progress again?
 Maybe continuous improvement is a myth.
 This is because when we succeed, we often celebrate; however, when we fail, we start to question everything.

+It is this type of dichotomous thinking, not the plateau itself, that gets us in trouble.
 Instead of quitting, it’s important to remember that plateaus are always part of the training process.
 You think that professional athletes or musicians have never had this happen to them?
-Of course they have.
+Of course, they have.
 But instead of being mad at themselves or giving up, they recognize this stage as just another stop along their upward trajectory and keep going.
+They recognize that success isn’t a place at which we arrive; it is an ongoing continual improvement process in which we must embrace every stage of the journey, not just the peaks.

 Renewed commitment, renewed results

 Now, recommitted to your goal, you can once again become immersed and dedicated.
-You’ll experience renewed energy, partly because plateaus are a kind of resting point.
-Your new surge will once again make for huge growth — those pounds fall away, that backhand now surpasses your forehand shot, you’re playing your favorite song like a pro.
+You’ll experience renewed energy, partly because you’ve learned to see plateaus as a kind of resting point.
+As you learn to rest at the plateau before using it as a catapult for continued progress, your new surge will once again make for huge growth.
+Those pounds fall away, that backhand now surpasses your forehand shot, you’re playing your favorite song like a pro.
+Continuous improvement becomes something always within reach, just beyond the temporary plateau you are now learning to enjoy.

 Then, of course, you’re going to hit another plateau.
 But you’re ready for it this time.
-You recognize it’s part of your continuous improvement plan.
-So when that little voice tells you it’s time to give up, you can reply that you’re already at a higher level than the last time.
-If you think of your progress as a graph, even though there are some valleys, the peaks continue to get higher and higher.
+You recognize it’s part of your continual improvement process.
+So when that little voice tells you it’s time to give up, you can reply that you’re already at a higher level than the last time and that the plateau at hand is actually just a momentary stopping point.
+If you think of your progress as a graph, even though there are some valleys, the peaks continue to get higher and higher with each passing plateau.

-The training effect lets you keep going because instead of giving in to feeling helpless, you understand the nature of growth.
-You’ll experience immersion and achievement, then a setback.
+The Training Effect lets you keep going because instead of giving in to feeling helpless, you understand the nature of growth.
+Continuous improvement is cyclical; you’ll experience immersion and achievement, then a setback.
 Bring in some coaching and soon you’re back on track and immersed once again.
 What’s awesome is that every time this happens, you get stronger and your results also get better.
+Setbacks become a positive, not a negative.

 Which skill will you master next?